MnAigul/rsschool-cv/cv.md

 ## About me

+I am currently a final year student at KFU at the Faculty of Applied Mathematics and Informatics.
+I also study at School 21 from Sber.

 Interested in professional development in the field of software development.
-Have knowledge in Java development.
+Have knowledge of Java language.
 I'm always happy to learn something new.
 There is a desire to work as a Full Stack developer.

 ## Skills